-- (a) The rules in this section are intended to supplement RSA 541, which requires or allows a person to request rehearing of an order or decision of the committee prior to appealing the order or decision. - (b) The rules in this section shall apply whenever any person has a right under applicable law to request a rehearing of an order or decision prior to filing an appeal of the order or decision with the court having appellate jurisdiction. - (c) A motion for rehearing shall be filed within 30 days of the date of a committee decision or order.

-(d) A motion for rehearing shall:

-- (1) Identify each error of fact, error of reasoning, or error of law which the moving party wishes to have reconsidered; - (2) Describe how each error causes the committee's order or decision to be unlawful, unjust or unreasonable, or illegal in respect to jurisdiction, authority or observance of the law, an abuse of discretion or arbitrary, unreasonable or capricious; - (3) State concisely the factual findings, reasoning or legal conclusion proposed by the moving party; and - (4) Include any argument or memorandum of law the moving party wishes to file. - (e) A motion for rehearing in a case subject to appeal under RSA 541 shall be granted in writing if it demonstrates that the committee's order or decision is unlawful, unjust or unreasonable.

-(ef) The committee shall grant or deny a motion for rehearing, or suspend the order or decision pending further consideration, within 10 days of the filing of the motion for rehearing.
+- (a) The rules in this section are intended to supplement RSA 541, which requires or allows a person to request rehearing of an order or decision of the committee prior to appealing the order or decision. - (b) The rules in this section shall apply whenever any person has a right under applicable law to request a rehearing of an order or decision prior to filing an appeal of the order or decision with the court having appellate jurisdiction. - (c) A motion for rehearing shall be filed within 30 days of the date of a committee decision or order. - (d) A motion for rehearing shall: - (1) Identify each error of fact, error of reasoning, or error of law which the moving party wishes to have reconsidered; - (2) Describe how each error causes the committee's order or decision to be unlawful, unjust or unreasonable, or illegal in respect to jurisdiction, authority or observance of the law, an abuse of discretion or arbitrary, unreasonable or capricious; - (3) State concisely the factual findings, reasoning or legal conclusion proposed by the moving party; and - (4) Include any argument or memorandum of law the moving party wishes to file. - (e) The committee shall grant or deny a motion for rehearing, or suspend the order or decision pending further consideration, within 10 days of the filing of the motion for rehearing.